Black History Month

 COCC Bend Campus

-Pinckney Performaning Arts Center, Pence Hall
+Pinckney Performing Arts Center, Pence Hall

 COCC students and community will be able to showcase their many talents through monologues, spoken word, poetry, performance art, comedy, singing, and dancing, in celebration of Black History Month.
 There will be a spoken word performance by Mosley Wotta as well and other community members.
 If students or the community want to participate please contact Marcus LeGrand, at mlegrand2@cocc.edu or call (541) 330-4376